Beta launch: 488 free Full Moon licences remaining. Help us find bugs.

 16Personalities vs Big Five: try the validated alternative free

 If 16Personalities has been your team's shared language, it has done something useful: it has made personality a topic you can talk about.
-The next step is to replace the binary type labels with continuous, facet-level scores that actually predict work outcomes.
+The next step is to replace the binary type labels with continuous, facet-level scores that come with published criterion validity.

-Cèrcol measures all five Big Five dimensions — including Depth (Neuroticism), which 16Personalities' A/T axis approximates but does not fully capture — using 120 items drawn from the open-domain IPIP item bank.
+Cèrcol measures all five Big Five dimensions, including Depth (Neuroticism), which 16Personalities' A/T axis approximates but does not fully capture, using 120 items drawn from the open-domain IPIP item bank.
 Each person gets a continuous profile, not a four-letter code, meaning the information is preserved rather than collapsed.
-The Witness peer assessment adds an observer perspective, surfacing the blind spots that self-report alone will always miss.
+The Witness peer assessment adds an outside perspective, surfacing the blind spots that self-report alone will always miss.

 Further reading